TheGrandMasons/NAVERIS/README.md

 <h1>CODING TALK</h1>

 <h3>Dot Matrix Generator</h3>
-- "Dot Matrix Generator" Is a source that generate a longtidue and latitude dots with It's actual pressure, wind speed, and wind direction as json file
+- **Dot Matrix Generator** Is a source that generate a longtidue and latitude dots with It's actual pressure, wind speed, and wind direction as json file